indexnetwork/index/README.md

 To achieve this, Index provides a decentralized semantic index that eliminates data fragmentation, a composable discovery protocol that allows data to be queried from multiple sources, in a user-centric manner.
 On top of this, it provides a real-time environment for agents that facilitates integration with algorithms and services and ensures that information acquires a fluid, social, and autonomous structure.

+> [!NOTE]
+> The complete documentation and additional resources are available on the  [Index Network documentation site →](https://docs.index.network)

 ## Table of contents
 1. [Example](#examples)
 3. [Components](#components)